Rose Cut Diamonds: A Guide That Contains Everything You Want to Know

-- A rose cut diamond sparkles less in comparison to a brilliant cut diamond.
+- A rose cut diamond sparkles less in comparison to a brilliant-cut diamond.
 This is a personal choice hence, if you are someone who likes to go off with their jewelry items then you should opt for something other than a rose cut diamond.

 - While being a rare find is a pro but it at the same time acts as a con too.
 The rarity of the diamond makes it difficult to find in the markets.

-- Since it is an antique hand cut diamond, imperfections, bruises and asymmetries are visible along with the facets of the diamond.
+- Since it is an antique hand-cut diamond, imperfections, bruises and asymmetries are visible along with the facets of the diamond.

-- Although it is said that the pricing of the rose-cut diamond is flexible, there is a wide disparity when it comes to the pricing all over to draw comparisons between different diamonds.
+- Although it is said that the pricing of the rose cut diamond is flexible, there is a wide disparity when it comes to the pricing all over to draw comparisons between different diamonds.

-The fewer facets of a rose cut diamond give off a subtle and elegant look resulting in a soft diffused lift (24 facets).
+The flat individual surfaces of a diamond are called facets which are used to control the light reflecting the diamond.
+The fewer facets of a rose-cut diamond give off a subtle and elegant look resulting in a soft diffused lift (24 facets).

-The brilliant cut diamond has around fifty eight facets which give off a bold, bright and flashier sparkle.
+The brilliant-cut diamond has around fifty-eight facets which give off a bold, bright and flashier sparkle.

-On the other hand, as mentioned previously, rose cut diamonds have flat backs and dome style crests.
-When viewed from the top, the rose cut diamonds present a larger than life view in comparison to brilliant cut diamonds with the same carat weight.
+On the other hand, as mentioned previously, rose-cut diamonds have flat backs and dome-style crests.
+When viewed from the top, the rose-cut diamonds present a larger-than-life view in comparison to brilliant-cut diamonds with the same carat weight.

 Rose cuts are set low on the finger due to the flat bottoms while the brilliant cut is the opposite.
 It sits higher on the finger.

 The rose-cut diamonds date back in time and have a glorious history with the Georgian and Victorian eras while the brilliant cuts were first visible in the 1919s using specifics of geometry and proportions.
-The brilliant-cut is a mark of modernity in terms of diamond cutting and evolution over time in terms of this sector.
+The brilliant cut is a mark of modernity in terms of diamond cutting and evolution over time in terms of this sector.

 Jewelry should be such that it tells a story.
-This diamond holds a rich heritage and history which endows a certain sense of beauty to this piece.
+This diamond holds a rich heritage and history which endows a certain sense of beauty in this piece.
 Ask the question with this rose cut diamond and a rose, literally!